Suit Manufacturing in Europe

 - Topman – From British high street phenomenon to worldwide dominator, Topman has come a long way since its inception in 1978 with over 250 stores in the UK and a further 154 stores internationally across 31 countries.
 It’s affordable and cool – the perfect brand for men who are getting started with their suit game.

 - Hugo Boss – German-born and made, Hugo Boss has become a top men’s luxury brand without the hefty price tag.
-Their suits and tuxedos are the go-to brand for men all over the world.
-Expect a top quality product, just like a Porsche.
+Their suits and tuxedos are the go-to brands for men all over the world.
+Expect a top-quality product, just like a Porsche.

 - Burberry – Anglophiles, rejoice.
 Burberry offers British heritage tailoring to the modern gent with an old-soul taste.
 It takes inspiration from classic fabrics, trims, and techniques while presenting suits in newer shapes and updated materials.

 - Tom Ford – Tom Ford does tuxedos better than most.
 So, if you’ve got a black-tie event or want to charm in a dinner jacket, formal dressing is at its finest with Tom.
 Tux’s (and regular suits too) are designed in a contemporary slim cut from subtle sheen mohair and wool, with dinner jackets decked in shawl lapels trimmed with satin for pure elegance.
 Very chic.